Napheesa Collier sets WNBA All-Star mark to lead her team over Team Clark in WNBA All-Star Game | TSN

 This record offensive effort came a year after the league's annual exhibition game was a competitive contest that pitted the U.S Olympic team against WNBA All-Stars.

-The game capped off a weekend where negotiations for a new collective bargaining agreement took centerstage.
-Players wore warmup shirts before the game that said “Pay us what you owe us.”
+The game capped off a weekend where negotiations for a new collective bargaining agreement took center stage.
+Players wore T-shirts while warming up before the game that said “Pay us what you owe us.”

+“The players are taking this seriously, I think it sends a really strong message that we're standing really firm in certain areas that we feel really strong that we need to improve on.
+I think we got the message across,” said Collier, who was named the game's MVP.

 Captain Caitlin Clark was unable to play for her team because of a groin injury she suffered earlier this week.
 She still served as ambassador for the weekend.